auspicie/auspicie/README.md

 - 🔭 I’m currently working on: **SmartLeaf** — a multi-crop disease detection system using CNNs and Streamlit.
 - 🎓 I hold an MSc in Data Science and a Master's in Science Education — both with distinction.
 - 🧠 PhD in progress: Exploring innovative AI-driven solution to complex problems in Healthcare, Education, Agriculture.
-- 💬 Ask me about: Deep learning, CNNs, computer vision, data pipelines, AI in education.
+- 💬 Ask me about: Machine learning, Deep learning, CNNs, computer vision, NLP, Transfer learning.
+API, data pipelines, AI.
 - 🌱 Currently learning: Transformers, explainable AI, advanced deployment strategies.

 ---